-History Department Overview
+History Department Mission & Goals

 Why study history at Hartwick?

-Because you’ll study history in upstate New York.
+You'll study history in upstate New York.

 Hartwick College is a private liberal arts college located in Oneonta, a historical college town nestled in the Susquehanna River valley in the western foothills of the Catskills Mountains.
 The department offers students a wealth of regional historical resources, including: